nadiacuuj/webscraping_lego/README.md

 ## Project Overview

-This project is a web scraper that extracts the names of challenging LEGO sets for adults from the [LEGO - Challenging LEGO Sets for Adults](https://www.lego.com/en-us/categories/adults-welcome/article/challenging-lego-sets-to-build-for-adults) page.
+This project is a web scraper that extracts the names of challenging LEGO sets for adults from the LEGO - Challenging LEGO Sets for Adults page.

 - The LEGO website curates a list of challenging sets specifically aimed at adult builders.
 - This script scrapes the data and saves it into a structured format (CSV), making it easy to analyze or use for recommendations.
+- Additionally, the program selects and recommends a random LEGO set from the scraped list to the user, offering a quick suggestion for those looking for inspiration on their next build.

 ### Purpose

 The purpose of this scraper is to gather a list of challenging LEGO sets designed for adult builders.
 This can be used for LEGO enthusiasts or hobbyists who are looking for recommendations on complex builds — curated for both young-at-heart adults, and wise-beyond-their-years children, alike.
 Additionally, it showcases how to use Python and BeautifulSoup to scrape a website that doesn’t provide an API.

+The random LEGO set recommendation feature provides an element of fun by offering a surprise suggestion from the list, helping users quickly discover their next potential build.

 ## Data Description

 The data uncovered by the scraper includes:
 - The names of LEGO sets recommended for adult builders
 - This list can be useful for hobbyists, collectors, or anyone seeking challenging LEGO sets to purchase.
+- The program will also recommend a random LEGO set from the scraped data to help users make a choice.

 ## Future Enhancements:
 In the future, we plan to extend this project to scrape additional details for each LEGO set, such as: